 In today’s world, where environmental concerns are increasingly at the forefront of global discussions, integrating environmental sustainability into workplace safety practices has become more crucial.
 This paradigm shift toward Green HSE reflects a growing awareness of the interconnectedness between workplace safety, human well-being, and the planet’s health.
-This article explores the significance of Green HSE, its benefits, practical strategies for implementation, and the importance of conducting risk assessments in this context.

 The Interconnection of Health, Safety, and the Environment